 These problems are not unique to Philadelphia.
 Stormwater regulations are changing around the country to address these and similar problems.
 These changing regulations include new approaches to stormwater management, which often require improvements in stormwater quality prior to discharge, reductions in the volume and rate of runoff, and reductions in stormwater-related erosion and sedimentation.
 Through these regulations, cities and developers are working together to prevent additional pollution and damage to waterways by controlling stormwater.
 The updated Stormwater Regulations in Philadelphia ensure that the City has an effective, comprehensive stormwater program that meets State and Federal requirements and is adaptable to a changing regulatory context.

 PWD’s Regulatory Context

 The City of Philadelphia is required, by a series of State and Federal regulations and mandates, to clean up its waterways.
-While PWD is investing billions of dollars to implement the bulk of the required upgrades, PWD, through the Stormwater Regulations, also requires the development community to do its part to help manage stormwater.
+While PWD is investing billions of dollars to implement the bulk of the required upgrades, PWD, through the Stormwater Regulations (Appendix C), also requires the development community to do its part to help manage stormwater.
 Table 2 provides an overview of the many State and Federal laws that require PWD to work toward cleaning up Philadelphia’s waterways.